Building from Current Assets

 Image of man selling produce at farmer's market

-A Thrive Rural Reflection: Assets at the Local and Systems levels
+Thrive Rural Reflection: Local and Systems Level Assets

 Many resources center asset-framing as primarily a household-level and local issue.
 But what is the systems-level responsibility for acting on assets?